gemini3d/gemini3d/README.md

 * MUMPS 4.10, 5.1
 * SCALAPACK 2.0
 * LAPACK95 3.0  (optional)
-* NCAR GLOW (optional)   enabled by `cmake -DUSEGLOW=yes ..` option
+* NCAR GLOW (optional)   enabled by Meson / CMake `-DUSEGLOW=true` option

 ### postprocessing and visualization of model output

-GEMINI `*.m` scripts require EITHER:

-* GNU Octave &ge; 4.0:  Note that GNU Octave plotting is unreliable in general for any program.
-Matlab is recommended.
-* Matlab &ge; R2007b
+GEMINI is transitioning to Python for interfaces, plotting and analysis.
+The CI tests are primarily focused on the Python code interacting with GEMINI and GEMINI data.
+However, we do retain the Matlab / GNU Octave scripts during this transition period.
+If GNU Octave is used with the .m scripts, GNU Octave version 4.0 or newer is required.
 Note that only the essential scripts needed to setup a simple example, and plot the results are included in the main GEMINI respository.
 A separate repository has been created for more involved examples.

 ### Document generation